|Back to Main Print This Page Email to a Friend|

 The treatment goals for an acute attack of herpes zoster include:

 - Reduce pain

 - Reduce discomfort

 - Prevent the disease from spreading

 Over-the-counter (OTC) remedies are often effective in reducing the pain of an attack.
 Antiviral drugs (acyclovir and others), oral corticosteroids, or both are sometimes given to patients with severe symptoms, particularly if they are older and at risk for postherpetic neuralgia (PHN).

 Home Treatments for Shingles

-Applied Cold.
-Cold compresses soaked in Burrow's solution (an over-the-counter powder that is dissolved in water) and cool baths may help relieve the blisters.
+Applied Cold: Cold compresses soaked in Burrow's solution (an over-the-counter powder that is dissolved in water) and cool baths may help relieve the blisters.
 It is important not to break blisters as this can cause infection.
 Doctors advise against warm treatments, which can intensify itching.
-Patients should wear loose clothing and use clean loose gauze coverings over the affected areas.
+People should wear loose clothing and use clean loose gauze coverings over the affected areas.

-Itch Relief.
-In general, to prevent or reduce itching, home treatments are similar to those used for chickenpox.
-Patients can try antihistamines (particularly Benadryl), oatmeal baths, and calamine lotion.
+Itch Relief: In general, to prevent or reduce itching, home treatments are similar to those used for chickenpox.
+People can try antihistamines (particularly Benadryl), oatmeal baths, and calamine lotion.

 - Children should take acetaminophen.
 (Shingles is very rare in children.)